Upgrade-Digital/client/README.md

 ---------------

 The resource search is used to carry out a detailed searches of resource (room) availability.
-The entry point is the ResourceSearch.
+The entry point is the PlaceSearch.

 Booking